codam-coding-college/chess-hackathon/rules.md

     **Core:**       max 3
     **Advanced:**   max 2
 - All team members must be Codam students

+Note: Although the leagues are called "Core" and "Advanced", these leagues are **not** restricted to Codam Core students or Codam Advanced students.
+Feel free to enter whichever league you want.

 ### General code rules
 - All code must be written during the event.
 This means no preparing code in